maglietti/explore-ai3/guides/ai3-sql/ignite3-sql-guide.md

 Updated 715 rows.
 ```

+> [!TIP]
+> **Checkpoint**: Verify that all the data has been loaded successfully by checking that the "Updated X rows" messages match the expected row counts for each file.

 ## Querying Data in Ignite SQL

 Now that we have data in our tables, let's run some SQL queries to explore the Chinook database.

 ### Basic Queries

-Let's the `sql-cli>` and start with some simple SELECT queries:
+Let's return to the `sql-cli>` and start with some simple SELECT queries:

 ```bash
 sql